rieckpil/progmot/content/post/writing-a-book-remotely.md

 You can scale the tools and costs with your eBook's success.

 We purchased a Bootstrap-based HTML theme for our landing page for some bucks and adjusted it to our needs.
-During the project's inception phase, and while the eBook was not at 100%, we primarily used the landing page to attract potential readers.
+During the project's inception phase, and while the eBook still wasn't at 100% completion, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

-We started with the free plan of ConvertKit and recently migrated to MailLite.
+We started with the free plan of ConvertKit and recently migrated to MailerLite.
 The MailerLite pricing and plan structure was better for our needs.

 Some other tools/services that we used:
 - Grammarly for fundamental proofreading and typos
-- Writing the eBook in their editor of choice.
+- Writing the eBook in our editor of choice.
 I personally used IntelliJ IDEA most of the time.
 I tweaked the editor settings to wrap the lines so that I can write more naturally without having to scroll endlessly horizontally or buy a curved monitor.
 - Fiverr for designing creatives, the logo, and the eBook cover
 - GitHub for collaboration and review
 - Google Sheet to keep track of our costs